Is confusion over LED lighting costing you money?

 Warm or Cool?

 LED bulbs are described as having one of two colour ‘temperatures’, Warm White or Cool White.
-Because of the way the colour temperature of LEDs is controlled, the ‘cooler’ bulbs are more intense than the warm ones.
+Because of the way the colour temperature of an LED is controlled, the ‘cooler’ bulbs are ever so slightly more ‘intense’ than the warm ones.
 A Warm White is similar to a standard halogen bulb in the sense that the light produced has a slight yellowy tinge.
 The Cool White lamps are not actually cold, they produce a pure brilliant white light, equivalent to natural daylight.
 See the image below for an example of how these look

 For a standard ‘halogen style’ lighting effect and for general home use I would advise the fitting of Warm White lamps.
 For a cleaner ‘pure white’ more modern look, or for display lighting where accurate colour reproduction is important, I would suggest the Cool White lamps.
 Cool White can also give a brighter, more sharp look to kitchens.